 Decision support features are largely powered by the software’s workflows, which we like to call your EHR’s nervous system.
 Check out this blog post that focuses on workflows for some more information on intelligent EHR automation.

 Decision support tools can also come in the form of EHR dashboards.
-Take a look at our dashboard deep dive for an even deeper understanding of EHR decision support.
+Take a look at our deep dive on dashboards for an even deeper understanding of decision support and how an enterprise EHR should promote the delivery of excellent care.